yoyoyogoyo/MegaDriveBLEGamepad/README.md

 # Mega Drive / Genesis Controller → BLE Gamepad

+#NOTE: A newer version of this software that supports more controllers can be found here: https://github.com/yoyoyogoyo/RetroToBLEGamepad

 Firmware that lets an ESP32 read a stock Sega Mega Drive/Genesis controller (3-button or 6-button) and present it to your PC/phone/console as a Bluetooth LE gamepad.
 Also works with Sega Master system and Atari 2600